If Trump wants Gaza ceasefire, he must pressure Netanyahu, experts say

 Netanyahu pushes displacement

-Hamas said on Wednesday that it agreed to release 10 Israeli captives as part of the proposed deal, but the remaining sticking points are about the Israeli withdrawal from Gaza and guarantees for a permanent ceasefire.
+Hamas said on Wednesday that it had agreed to release 10 Israeli captives as part of the proposed deal, but the remaining sticking points are about the Israeli withdrawal from Gaza and guarantees for a permanent ceasefire.

-Before Netanyahu arrived in Washington, DC, Israeli Defence Minister Israel Katz revealed a plan to create a concentration camp for Palestinians in southern Gaza, according to the newspaper Haaretz.
+Before Netanyahu arrived in Washington, DC, Israeli Minister of Defence Israel Katz revealed a plan to create an internment camp for Palestinians in southern Gaza, according to the newspaper Haaretz.

 The publication quoted Katz as saying that Israel would implement an “emigration plan” to remove Palestinians from Gaza, which rights groups say would amount to ethnic cleansing, a crime against humanity.

 The idea of depopulating Gaza is not new.
 Far-right Israeli ministers have been publicly championing it since the start of the war.

-But the international community started taking the idea seriously when Trump floated it in February, as part of his desire to turn Gaza into the “Riviera of the Middle East”.
+But the international community started taking the idea seriously when Trump floated it in February as part of his desire to turn Gaza into the “Riviera of the Middle East”.

 Netanyahu brought it up again during his visit, saying that Palestinians in Gaza should be free to leave the territory if they choose.